Skip to main content Skip to footer

 (Image Source)

-When this is the case, a shorter business plan template for small businesses which focuses on defining your business niche, setting clear targets, and creating detailed timelines keeps your strategy aligned to the bottom line at all times.
+In this case, a shorter business plan template can help small businesses define their niche, set clear targets, create realistic timelines, and keep strategy aligned with the bottom line.

 monday.com’s one-page business plan template

-Building a one-page business planning template from scratch involves a lot of key elements for consideration, but it doesn’t have to be a tricky process.
-Having a template to keep you on track enables you to effectively shape your strategy, goals, key activities, and targets in one place.
+Building a one-page business plan from scratch involves several moving parts, but the process doesn’t have to be complicated.
+A template gives you a clear structure for shaping your strategy, goals, key activities, timelines, and targets in one place.

 screenshot of Business Plan template example